 Clearwell invests our partners' capital with the belief that business can generate positive impact in addition to investment return.
-We support high integrity entrepeneurs with a collaborative approach to creating value that leverages our experience and network.
+We support high integrity entrepreneurs with a collaborative approach to creating value that leverages our experience and network.
 This aligns our interests with management to achieve the best possible outcome with the right amount of capital over the right period of time.
-Unlike the traditional fund structure, we bring patient capital to bear without artifical time constraints or temptation to overfund early-stage companies.
+Unlike the traditional fund structure, we bring patient capital to bear without artificial time constraints or temptation to overfund early-stage companies.

 Clearwell makes control and meaningful minority investments in companies located in the southeastern United States with revenue ranging from $0 to $30 million across all stages of development.
 Industries of particular interest include healthcare, de-risked technology, food and beverage, consumer products, financial services, and software.
 However, we invest across a broad range of industries including manufacturing, select service sectors, and value-added distribution.

 Clearwell partners with entrepreneurs that have achieved proof of concept or have removed technology risk from an early stage product or service and can demonstrate exceptional growth opportunities.
 Our preference is to back revenue-positive businesses; however, we are comfortable with select investments in pre-commercialization stage opportunities.

 Clearwell partners with leaders of established businesses that require capital to accelerate growth through internal investment, acquisition of complementary product or service lines, or the acquisition of competitors.
 We will also make select investments to effect business recapitalization resulting in partial liquidity event.

 Clearwell invests in commercial, industrial, and multi-family residential properties with a strong preference for opportunities located in Florida.
 We are not income investors, but rather focus on the total return potential of each property and the opportunity to add value beyond rehabilitation.